Skip to content

 mkunion watch -g ./...

-Alternatively you can run mkunion command directly
+Alternatively, you can run the mkunion command directly on specific files:

 mkunion -i example/vehicle.go